telerik/winforms-docs/scheduler/data-binding/binding-to-custom-fields.md

 {{endregion}}

-5\.
+6\.
 Finally, you have to add a mapping for your custom field to the appointment mapping info.
 Note that the same appointment factory instance is assigned to the event provider.

-{{source=..\SamplesVB\Scheduler\DataBinding\BindingToCustomFields.vb region=loadAndShowing}}
+{{source=..\SamplesVB\Scheduler\DataBinding\BindingToCustomFields.vb region=mappings}}
 {{source=..\SamplesCS\Scheduler\DataBinding\BindingToCustomFields.cs region=mappings}}
 ````C#
             SchedulerBindingDataSource dataSource = new SchedulerBindingDataSource();